tikidream/kumu/README.md

 Project Goal
 ----

-Ploidy CMS aspires to be the best tool for keeping track of all the information related to creative projects.
+Kumu CMS aspires to be the best tool for keeping track of all the information related to creative projects.
 It is not aimed at content creation, although it will include tools for that.
 It is primarily aimed at private information storage and management,   solid syncing across devices, transparent storage of files, an ability to publicly publish anything in the library, and solid automated tagging and browsing systems.

 Storage Format